 For help with debtors, speak to a lawyer today: 604-373-9895

 The first step in getting what is owed to you is going to trial and getting a judgement stating that the person who owes you money must pay it off, as outlined above.
 Once a judge has ordered that your debtor must pay you and your order has been filed, you may need to follow up through various avenues in order to actually get your money.
 It is not the court’s responsibility to collect the money on your behalf, but sending a copy of the court order to your debtor may be enough to incentivize them to pay right away.

 If your debtor still fails to pay, here are the most effective ways to go about acquiring the money owed to you after a judgement has been acquired and followed up on.

 - Payment Hearing

 - Garnishing Wages or Bank Accounts

 - Seizure and Sale of Goods by the Court Bailiff

 If you are a creditor having trouble with debtors defaulting on payments, the lawyers at Hoogbruin and Company can help.
-Get in touch for your free consultation with a lawyer to determine the best course of action for your unique situation.
+Get in touch for your Consultation with a lawyer to determine the best course of action for your unique situation.